vmikk/seqhasher/README.md

 - Supports reading from STDIN and writing to STDOUT
 - Option to output only headers or full sequences
 - Case-sensitive hashing option
-- Customizable output format (e.g., include filename in the header)
+- Customizable output format (e.g., include filename or a custom text string in the header)

 ## Quick start